jm-rcc/hpc-docs/modules/libsndfile-.1.1.0-gcccore-11.3.0.md

 ## Homepage
-The homepage for libsndfile 1.1.0 .
+The homepage for libsndfile 1.1.0 [http://www.mega-nerd.com/libsndfile](http://www.mega-nerd.com/libsndfile)
-[http://www.mega-nerd.com/libsndfile](http://www.mega-nerd.com/libsndfile)
 ### Usage
-To use the module on Bunya, load it with the command
+To use the module on Bunya, load it with this command:
-  **`module load libsndfile/.1.1.0-gcccore-11.3.0`**.
+  **`module load libsndfile/.1.1.0-gcccore-11.3.0`**

 ### Toolchain
 GCCcore-11.3.0